About those “airplanes without engines”

 I remember so well those high-school times when I used to fly those “engine-less” aircraft.
 For free.

 Romania is still among the few countries that sponsor gliding and sports aviation, giving the young students the chance to fly… for free.
 All you need to do is to have a look on the Romanian Airclub website and see the schedule for enrolling.
-Then go to your nearest airclub and.. enroll yourself.
-You will be given, then, a manual to study from, you`ll need to attend some theoretical courses and finally, you`ll need to pass an exam in order to start actual flying.
+Then go to your nearest airclub and enroll yourself.
+Then, you will be given a manual to study from.
+Afterwards, you`ll need to attend some theoretical courses and finally, you`ll need to pass an exam in order to start actual flying.
 I know that the exam thing doesn`t sound as good as flying but it`s still a step you need to take.
 And, in between us, if you show a little bit of interest, the exam is not that hard to pass, anyway.
-Or, at least, it was like that on my time! 🙂
+Or, at least, it was like that during my time there! 🙂

 During the Second World War, gliding was mainly used as a way to train the Romanian military pilots.
 Soon after the war ended, all the airclubs were abolished, emerging back again after 1947.
 Gliding was mainly developed during the communism era, but it continued even after the fall of communism, mostly within the airclubs.

 Nowadays, there are airclubs around most of the Romanian cities, and gliding can be made in any of them.
 Some of them even offer skydiving and microlight aircraft classes, but I think you need to pay for those.

 All the classes are split in two: theoretical and practical training.
 After graduating, the student can obtain a Glider Pilot license, a Skydiver License or a Microlight Pilot License.